hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### Evaluation Metrics
 * [Full list of Keras metrics][4]
+* [Top-n Error][24]
+  * We often saw "top-1 error", "top-5" error appeared in papers, here's more explaination

 #### Loss Functions
 * The training process is trying to reduce the loss.